pankhuri15102/pankhuri15102.github.io/index.md

    - Basic Electronics (2nd semester).

 ## Academic Projects
+1. ### Mtech Thesis: Analysis of Power Distribution Networks in VLSI Circuits
+   Advisor: Dr. Mohammad S. Hashmi
-1. ### Analysis of Power Distribution Networks in VLSI Circuits Active analog and digital techniques for modeling decap in PDN
+   Active analog and digital techniques for modeling decap in PDN

-2. ### Analysis of the Robustness of a Power Distribution Networks Analysis of timing delay due to supply voltage variations.
+2. ### Analysis of the Robustness of a Power Distribution Networks Advisor : Dr. Sneh Saurabh
+   Analysis of timing delay due to supply voltage variations.

-3. ### Modeling of an active decap circuit for a Power Distribution Network A decap circuit is proposed and replaced by the active capacitor in the circuit to reduce the voltage drop in a Power Distribution Network.
+3. ### Modeling of an active decap circuit for a Power Distribution Network Advisor : Dr. Mohammad S.Hashmi
+   A decap circuit is proposed and replaced by the active capacitor in the circuit to reduce the voltage
+    drop in a Power Distribution Network.

+4. ### Frequency Domain analysis of on-chip Power distribution networks.
+   Advisor : Dr. Mohammad S.Hashmi
-4. ### Frequency Domain analysis of on-chip Power distribution networks The variations in Power Supply leads to noise in a System-on-chip (SoC) which has adverse effects on its performance in terms of operational frequency, power dissipation and other soft errors.
+   The variations in Power Supply leads to noise in a System-on-chip (SoC) which has adverse effects on
+    its performance in terms of operational frequency, power dissipation and other soft errors.
 A PDN is modeled and analog and digital IP blocks are considered in various topologies to create the potential effect of SSN.

 5. ### Low-Noise Power Delivery Network Design using Power Transmission Line for mixed signal testing.
+   Advisor : Dr. Mohammad S.Hashmi
    In the mixed signal testing scenario, the performance of a system depends on the noise tolerance and
     the communication speed between various analog and digital circuits which share a Power Delivery network(PDN).
     Modeling of a PDN to reduce noise and simulations done on ADS Tool.

 6. ### Low power Network-on-chip for high performance SoC design.
+   Dr. Sujay Deb
    A low power router technique is designed.
 The technique used is the CPAT(Crossbar Partial Activation Technique)

 7. ### Smart street lighting system based on Internet of Things.
+   Advisor : Dr. Srikanth Saripalli
    The project is demonstrated using LEDs , LDR’s , motion sensors, temperature sensors and and control function
     is handled by the Intel Galileo Board.

 ## Paper presentations
-1. Presented a paper entitled “Frequency domain analysis of on-chip power distribution network” at VDAT Symposium 2016 at IIT Guwahati
+- Presented a paper entitled “Frequency domain analysis of on-chip power distribution network” at VDAT Symposium 2016 at IIT Guwahati

 ## Publications